Zyphron-Devloper/roblox-dev-portfolio/Readme.md

 Discord: yourname#1234

-When messaging please include:
+When messaging, include:

 * What you need
 * Your idea
 * Your budget

 ---

-# ⚡ Important NoteS
+# ⚡ Important Notes

-I am still learning Roblox development.This means:
+I am still learning Roblox development.

+This means:

-* I may take time to complete tasks
+* I may take time
 * I am improving every day
 * I will try my best on every task

 ---

 # 🔄 Progress

-This portfolio will be updated as I build systems.---
+This portfolio will be updated as I build more systems.

+---

 # 🚀 Future Growth

 I aim to improve into:

 * Advanced scripting
 * Optimized systems
 * Secure architectures

-* Full game development, with Roblox
+* Full game development

 ---

 # 🏁 Closing

-This is the beginning of my journey.More systems are coming soon.
+This is the beginning of my journey.
+More systems are coming soon.